Darra

 Darra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Darra, as evaluated at the latest Census, comprised 88.8% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Darra was 25.8%, with the remainder mortgaged at 31.1% or rented at 43.1%.
-The median monthly mortgage repayment in Darra was $1,500, below Brisbane metro's average of $1,863.
-Median weekly rent in Darra was $350, compared to Brisbane metro's $380.
-Nationally, Darra's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Darra, as evaluated at the Census conducted on 28 August 2016, comprised 88.8% houses and 11.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Brisbane metropolitan area's figures of 73.5% houses and 26.5% other dwellings.
+Home ownership in Darra stood at 25.8%, aligning with the Brisbane metro average, while mortgaged dwellings accounted for 31.1% and rented dwellings made up 43.1%.
+The median monthly mortgage repayment in Darra was $1,500, below the Brisbane metro average of $1,863.
+The median weekly rent figure in Darra was recorded at $350, compared to Brisbane metro's $380 and the national average of $375.
+Nationally, Darra's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing